Olympian and DWTS Champion Meryl Davis Marries Fedor Andreev

 Meryl Davis is married!

-The Olympic ice dancing champion and former winner of Dancing With the Stars wed Russian-Canadian figure skater Fedor Andreev on Saturday in the south of France, People reported.
+The Olympic ice dancing champion and former winner of Dancing With the Stars wed Russian-Canadian figure skater Fedor Andreev on Saturday in the South of France, People reported.

+"We can confirm and wish the happy couple and their families nothing but the best!" a rep for the U.S. Figure Skating Association told E!
+News.

-The two exchanged vows in front of about 95 guests in the garden of Le Mas des Poiriers, a luxuriously renovated 18th-century farmhouse on an island in Provence, the magazine said.
+The two exchanged vows in front of about 95 guests in the garden of Le Mas des Poiriers, a luxuriously renovated 18th-century farmhouse on an island in Provence, People said.
 The bride wore a sleeveless white Monique Lhuillier bridal gown with a sheer overlay and floral appliques, while the groom sported a blue suit with no tie.

 Davis, 32, and Andreev, 27, got engaged in July 2017 during a hike in California after dating for more than six years.
 He proposed with a canary yellow diamond halo-style ring.